cobalthq/cobalt-api-docs/cobaltApiDocs/content/main.md

 If your organization uses SAML for authentication with Cobalt, API tokens are not currently disabled when a user is offboarded from SAML.
 To disable API access by offboarded personnel, you must manually remove them from your organization via the "People" tab on the Cobalt platform.
-Automating this offboarding process is a high-priority issue for Cobalt and a permanent fix will be released as soon as possible.
+Automating this offboarding process is a high-priority issue for Cobalt and an automated solution will be released as soon as possible.
 </aside>